Secure multi-party quantum computation protocol for quantum circuits: the exploitation of triply-even quantum error-correcting codes: Introduction

-Our MPQC protocol is based on a technique of quantum error correction and utilizes verifiable hybrid secret sharing (VHSS) protocol suggested in Ref.~\cite{lipinska_pra_101_032332_2020}.
-Actually, the VHSS protocol works for any type of Chalderbank-Shor-Steane (CSS) quantum error correcting code (QECC)~\cite{steane_prsla_452_2551-2577_1996,chalderbank_pra_54_1098_1996} and therefore, at the beginning of the MPQC protocol all the quantum nodes should agree on some CSS QECC.
-Next, each quantum node $i$ should encode and share his single-qubit input quantum state $\rho^i$.
-In such a way, quantum nodes create global logical quantum state shared among the $n$ quantum nodes, and as a consequence, each quantum node $i$ holds a part of the global logical quantum state which we call a \textit{share}.
-Then, quantum nodes jointly verify the encoding of each input quantum state $\rho^i$ using the VHSS protocol~\cite{lipinska_pra_101_032332_2020}.
-After that, quantum nodes locally perform quantum operations on their \textit{shares} of the global logical quantum state in order to evaluate the logical version of the quantum circuit $\mathcal{U}$.
-Finally, each quantum node $i$ collects all the \textit{shares} corresponding to his output from the other quantum nodes and by decoding these \textit{shares} reconstructs his output quantum state $\omega^i$.
-Note that at this level of detalization, our MPQC protocol follows the procedure of the previously suggested MPQC protocol in Ref.~\cite{lipinska_pra_102_022405_2020}.
+At the highest level of abstraction, the MPQC protocol built upon a technique of quantum error correction and associated with it verifiable quantum secret sharing is executed in the following way.
+First of all, each quantum node $i$ encodes and shares his single-qubit input quantum state $\rho^i$.
+In such a way, quantum nodes create a global logical quantum state shared among all the $n$ quantum nodes, and as a consequence, each quantum node $i$ holds a part of the global logical quantum state which we call a \textit{share}.
+Next, quantum nodes jointly verify the encoding of each single-qubit input quantum state $\rho^i$ using the VHSS protocol~\cite{lipinska_pra_101_032332_2020}.
+Then, quantum nodes locally perform quantum operations on their \textit{shares} of the global logical quantum state to evaluate the logical version of the quantum circuit $\mathcal{U}$.
+Finally, each quantum node $i$ collects all the \textit{shares} corresponding to his output from the other quantum nodes and by decoding these \textit{shares} reconstructs his single-qubit output quantum state $\omega^i$.
+Note that at this level of abstraction, our MPQC protocol follows the procedure of the previously suggested MPQC protocol in Refs.~\cite{lipinska_pra_102_022405_2020,lipinska_arxiv:2004.10486v2}.